 Alteration and Extension at Baring Crescent, Exeter

-This project comprised both the creation of a large kitchen extension at the rear of the house, and the modernisation of the existing building in a number of different ways, including the conversion of the basement.
+The project included the creation of a large kitchen extension at the rear of the property, and the modernisation of the existing building including the excavation and conversion of the original basement (which was uncovered during the works).

-The resulting living spaces have a bright, modern and fresh finish that blends well with the house’s original style.
-The high quality contemporary kitchen extension sits within an older context, creating a combination of different, but complimentary, spaces.
+The resulting living spaces have a bright, modern and fresh feel that blends well with the house’s original style.
+The high quality contemporary kitchen extension sits within the historic context, creating a combination of different, but complimentary, spaces.